SOFR

 The variable rate is typically the average of the daily SOFR rates over the swap’s term, and the fixed rate is negotiated between the two parties.

-SOFR swap rates are closely watched by financial markets because they can signal the market’s expectations for future interest rate movements and may play an increasingly important role in the global financial system (espcially with LIBOR phased out).
+SOFR swap rates are closely watched by financial markets as they can signal the market’s expectations for future interest rate movements.
+They have an increasingly important role in the global financial system as a rate-setting mechanism (especially with LIBOR phased out).

 Can You Trade SOFR Futures?